-Lane Twitchell was born in Salt Lake City, Utah and earned his B.F.A. from the University of Utah and M.F.A. from the School of Visual Arts in New York City.
+Lane Twitchell (b.
+1967, Murray, Utah) earned his B.F.A. from the University of Utah and M.F.A. from the School of Visual Arts in New York City.

 Through using images and forms found in urban environments, Twitchell’s art deals with issues regarding nature, culture, architecture, and space .
 His visually captivating works consist of folded and cut paper that form intricate and colorful repeating designs that tie into themes of American consumerism and religious expansionism.